Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 Image: Shutterstock

-Alpha arbutin is found as the main ingredient in a wide range of skin-lightening products such as creams, serums, face washes, gels, and lotions.
+Alpha arbutin is found as the main ingredient in a wide range of skin-lightening beauty products, such as creams, serums, face washes, gels, and lotions.
 It is one of the most widely used ingredients in overnight masks and water creams.
 Here are a few best things to consider when using alpha arbutin:

 • Considering that it is safe to use even for sensitive skin, it can be used twice a day – once in the morning and once at night.
 However, make sure to do a patch test prior to trying it to avoid the risk of unknown allergies/irritation.